 Pretty purple flowers with an amazing scent (and the leaves smell great too).
 Bergamot/bee balm is an all-around good source of nectar for bees, butterflies and hummingbirds.

 A late summer bloomer that is a favourite of bees in my garden.
 Goldenrod can also attract native aphids, which bring a variety of other beneficial insects to eat them, including ladybugs.
 By leaving your goldenrod (and other plants) standing during the winter and clearing it out in the spring, you can provide valuable habitat for ladybugs and other beneficial insects.

-Happy Pollinator Week Everyone!
-Now go plant some native pollinator species!
+Now, go plant some native pollinator species!
 I also recommend visiting some local Nature Conservancy of Canada conservation sites.
 Go for a hike, volunteer at a Conservation Volunteers event and get inspired by native flowers and pollinators!